ljpatrick/marxpaint/docs/en/README.txt

                                 lpr

-                              This command can be changed by setting a "printcommand" option in Tux Paint's
+                              This command can be changed by setting a "printcommand" option in Marx Paint's
                               configuration file.

                               An alternative print command can be invoked by